nats-io/nats-architecture-and-design/adr/ADR-51.md

 It's a frequently requested feature to allow messages to be delivered on a schedule or to support delayed publishing.

 We propose here a feature where 1 message contains a Cron-like schedule and new messages are produced, into the same stream, on the schedule.
+In all cases the last message on a subject holds the current schedule.
+In other words every schedule must have it's own subject.

 We target a few use cases in the initial design: